apache/drill/_docs/data-sources-and-file-formats/030-deploying-and-using-a-hive-udf.md

    `<drill installation directory>/bin/drillbit.sh restart`

 ## Using a UDF
 Use a Hive UDF just as you would use a Drill custom function.
-For example, to query using a Hive UDF named upper-to-lower that takes a column.value argument, the SELECT statement looks something like this:
+For example, to query using a Hive UDF named MY_UPPER, the SELECT statement looks something like this:

     SELECT MY_UPPER('abc') from (VALUES(1));
     +---------+